Delta Air Lines Flight 1141: Aftermath

-Although the NTSB specifically faulted the captain and co-pilot for the accident, and did not fault Judd (the flight engineer), Judd was unable to find work as a commercial pilot after being fired from Delta.
-A former Navy pilot, Judd worked as a reserve pilot at Naval Air Station Dallas while appealing his firing.
-Judd was later reinstated by Delta.
+Although the NTSB specifically faulted the captain and first officer for the accident, and did not fault Judd (the flight engineer), Judd was unable to find work as a commercial pilot after being fired from Delta.
+A former Navy pilot, Judd worked as a reserve pilot at Naval Air Station Dallas while appealing against his firing, and was later reinstated by Delta.

 Media broadcast of the CVR tapes, which demonstrated why the crew failed to extend the airplane's flaps or slats for takeoff, provoked such an outcry by pilots that subsequent releases of CVR data have been restricted by law and carefully vetted by the NTSB.
 The law prohibits the NTSB from generally releasing CVR transcripts or recordings; while an exception permits the NTSB to release transcripts related to a safety investigation, there is no exception permitting the NTSB to release copies of the actual recordings.

 Dramatization

-The crash was featured in the third episode of season 18 of Mayday.
-The episode is titled "Deadly Distraction".
+The accident was featured in the third episode of season 18 of Mayday, titled "Deadly Distraction".

+Similar accidents

+All of the following crashed on take-off due to flaps and slats not being set: